radhakrishnamca10/java-sample/README.md

 # java-sample
 Hi this is sampleapplication.
 a new mobile application is created
-This is a new change created.
+This is a new change created a day before.